retno2777/aptos-rock-paper-scissors/README.md

 - **Endless Gameplay:** Keep the fun going with the ability to restart a new game immediately after the current one ends.
 - **Score Tracking:** Play multiple rounds and keep track of wins and losses for both the player and the computer, all managed by our updated smart contract.
-- **Interactive Frontend:** No more using block explorers—interact with the game through a user-friendly frontend interface.
-Use Aptos’ `create-aptos-dapp` CLI for a seamless dApp experience.
+- **Interactive Frontend:** Forget about using block explorers—engage with the game through a sleek, user-friendly interface built with React.
+Our frontend integrates seamlessly with the Aptos blockchain, allowing players to interact with the game directly from the web app.
+The React-based UI ensures a smooth and responsive experience, making gameplay intuitive and enjoyable.
 - **APT Token Wagering:** Bet APT tokens when starting a game.
 The winner takes the entire pot, adding an exciting stakes element to every round.

 ## 🛠 Tech Stack